More About Our Company

 About the Regina Stitchery Guild

 Our philosophy is to promote and encourage the practice and knowledge of the art of stitchery in all its forms.
-In addition, it is the Guild’s intent is to create a fellowship of persons interested in stitchery who wish to increase and share their knowledge and to maintain high standards of design, colour, and workmanship in all forms of stitchery.
+In addition, it is the Guild’s intent is to create a fellowship of persons interested in stitchery who wish to increase and share their knowledge and to maintain high standards of design, color, and workmanship in all forms of stitchery.
 To encourage all facets of stitchery using a threaded needle we offer our members the opportunity to learn and enhance their skills through:

 - Programs and lectures at monthly meetings